► Semi-SUV styling for new Porsche Taycan derivative

 Interestingly, he reckons he'd choose a Cross Turismo over a regular Taycan because of this added usability.

 Future electric cars: upcoming EVs worth waiting for

-Originally called the Mission E Cross Turismo, the forthcoming crossover was only greenlit last year.
-Porsche says the new car will generate an extra 300 jobs for at its Zuffenhausen HQ.
+Originally called the Mission E Cross Turismo, the forthcoming crossover was only greenlit in 2019.
+Porsche says the new car will generate an extra 300 jobs at its Zuffenhausen HQ.

 You can read our drive of the Cross Turismo prototype here, or keep reading for everything else we know about the Mission E Cross Turismo concept – which was revealed at the 2018 Geneva show.

 Taycan Cross Turismo: everything you need to know